Stress is Unavoidable but Manageable

 It makes us aware of the dangers around us.

-We often don't talk about eustress (positive stress) experienced during a challenging but achievable activity, motivating us to persevere and improve performance.
+We often don't discuss eustress (positive stress) experienced during a challenging but achievable activity, motivating us to persevere and improve performance.

 Examples of eustress: